-- A list of the products that were evaluated with the consumer.
+- A list of the products that were evaluated with the person.

-- Any previous experience the consumer has had with assistive technology.
+- Any previous experience the person has with assistive technology.

-- The final recommendation and an explanation how the assistive technology will assist the consumer in meeting his or her independent living goals.
+- The final recommendation and an explanation how the assistive technology will help the person in meeting his or her independent living goals.

 Providing Training on Assistive Technology

-Training is provided to prepare a consumer to use assistive technology effectively to meet the consumer’s independent living goals.
-Training may be provided at a facility, on-site at a consumer's home, or in a community resource center.
+Training is provided to prepare a person to use assistive technology effectively to meet their independent living goals.
+Training may be provided at a facility, on-site at a person’s home, or in a community resource center.
 Facility-based trainers or on-site trainers can provide group training.

 Assistive technology trainers must: